n0minal/altv-csharp-entity-sync-to-js-wrapper/README.md

-# AltV JS EntitySync Wrapper
+# AltV JS Entity Sync Wrapper
-A simple wrapper for using AltV's Native Entity Sync C# module on Javascript client and servers.
+A simple wrapper for using AltV's Native C# Entity Sync module on Javascript client and server.

 ## Requirements